Home / Glossary / African American

 Synthesis

-African American is the term that makes a national-origin claim that Black doesn’t, and that’s the load-bearing distinction in every guide that engages it.
-Sierra Club’s ‘not interchangeable’ caution, DSG’s enumeration of why someone might prefer one term over the other, RET’s audience-dependence framing — all three are working out the same observation: the two terms answer different questions about identity, and using them as synonyms collapses the answer into accidental defaults.
+African American makes a national-origin claim that Black doesn’t, and that distinction does the work in every guide that addresses it.
+Sierra Club’s ‘not interchangeable’ caution, DSG’s account of why someone might prefer one term over the other, and RET’s audience-dependence framing all point at the same thing: the two terms answer different questions about identity, and using them as synonyms picks the answer by accident.

-The clean operational frame: Black is a racial descriptor; African American is a racial-plus-national-origin descriptor specifically rooted in US American identity and African heritage.
-For people whose self-identification matches both frames — many Black Americans whose ancestry traces to enslaved people brought to the US — either term works, with self-preference deciding.
-For people whose self-identification matches only one — recent African immigrants who identify as Black but not African American, US-born Black Americans who decline the ‘American’ national identifier, Afro-Latino people for whom ‘African American’ is a US-rooted misfit — defaulting to the wrong term produces a real mis-identification.
+In practical terms, Black is a racial descriptor; African American is a racial-plus-national-origin descriptor rooted in U.S. American identity and African heritage.
+For people whose self-identification matches both frames — many Black Americans whose ancestry traces to enslaved people brought to the U.S. — either term works, with self-preference deciding.
+For people whose self-identification matches only one — recent African immigrants who identify as Black but not African American, U.S.-born Black Americans who decline the ‘American’ national identifier, Afro-Latino people for whom ‘African American’ is a U.S.-rooted misfit — defaulting to the wrong term produces a real mis-identification.

 The Gallup data anchors the practical conclusion: ask if possible (Sierra Club, DSG); when ask isn’t possible, either is generally acceptable for unspecified individuals; do not treat the two as interchangeable in cases where the audience or subject’s identity makes the distinction relevant.